-Similarly in FOREIGN EXCHANGE, after the recent selloff a 'haven' bid has returned to the US DOLLAR INDEX, just like on the previous US EQUITIES rally.
-While an easier Fed stance had reinforced weakness in the greenback, the current global concerns leave it firm once again.
+Similarly in FOREIGN EXCHANGE, after the previous selloff a 'haven' bid returned to the US DOLLAR INDEX, just like on the previous US EQUITIES rally.
+While an easier Fed stance has reinforced weakness in the greenback, recent global concerns left it firm once again.

 Even after the US DOLLAR INDEX reacted once again from its mid-December rally near mid-upper 97.00 resistance, it was holding no worse than the mid-96.00 area in December.
 Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both earlyand late-January.
-After being closer to the mid-upper 97.00 resistance again on the weakness of the EURO and the POUND, it is under some pressure again at present.
+After being closer to the mid-upper 97.00 resistance again on the weakness of the EURO and the POUND, it is under some pressure again at present even if only back into the middle of those major support and resistance areas.

 Along with that EUR/USD that had surged back above 1.1400 to near the 1.1500 resistance in thin New Year's Day trading was back marginally below 1.1400 once again in early January.
 Next support into 1.1250-00 was again neared on the January dip.
-While well back above 1.1400 recently and even temporarily above the 1.1500 area on recent US DOLLAR weakness, it has now dropped back below the 1.1400 area on the increasingly nervous Brexit implications and generally weak European data to near 1.1250-00 again.
-Lower support is 1.10-1.08.
+While well back above 1.1400 recently and even temporarily above the 1.1500 area on recent US DOLLAR weakness, it had dropped back below the 1.1400 area on the increasingly nervous Brexit implications and generally weak European data to near 1.1250-00 again prior to the current recovery.